-Why we shouldn't overlook our pelvic health
+Is Squirting Just Peeing? & Other Pelvic Floor Facts You Should Probably Know

 SG: Other than checking the amount, you can do a smell test.
 If it smells like pee, it is pee.
 And a third option —that I don’t advise unless you check with you doc first — is to test with AZO urine strips.

+SK: Do you think this recent obsession with “squirting” is in anyway tied to the porn industry?
+Has anyone contacted you asking about it?

-SG: I have only had one woman ask about it virtually, but I believe that is because some people think that a large amount of fluid is normal.
+SG: I have only had one patient ask about it virtually, but I believe that is because some people think that a large amount of fluid is normal.
 I think I would have more questions if people were more comfortable asking these types of questions.

+SK: I have heard you mention coital incontinence before.
+I know incontinence means unintentional urinating or defecating.
+From what we discussed, coital incontinence is often mistaken for female ejaculate.
+How are they different and what is it?

 SG: It is likely coital incontinence if it is a large amount.
 There are two kinds of coital incontinence: leaking during orgasm and leaking during penetration.
 When it happens during orgasm, it’s associated with overactive bladder.
 In other words, the bladder is contracting during orgasm, which leads to incontinence.

+SK: Other than coital incontinence, what are signs that you could be having pelvic health issues?

 SG: If you have any pain in the butt, hip or abdomen, you need to need to check on the state of your pelvis.
-Other surprising signs include painful periods, frequent peeing and constipation.
+Other surprising signs include painful periods, frequent peeing, and constipation.

+SK: Oh wow, I thought a lot of those issues were common.

-SG: Common yes, normal no. And also, if you have persistent genital arousal syndrome.
+SG: Common?
+Yes.
+Normal?
+No. And also, persistent genital arousal syndrome might be a common cause of pelvic pain.

 Pelvic pain affects 1 in 7 women.
 Up to 20 percent of women experience pelvic pain at some point in their lives.
 You can treat this and other issues with pelvic floor therapy.

-SG: In a nutshell, pelvic floor therapy helps with issues such as incontinence, constipation, pain with intercourse, pre- and postnatal care, post-surgical scarring and so much more.
+SG: In a nutshell, pelvic floor therapy helps with issues such as incontinence, constipation, pain with intercourse, pre- and postnatal care, post-surgical scarring, and so much more.

+SK: What are some other signs that someone needs pelvic floor therapy?

-SG: Dyspareunia, which is pain during/after intercourse; vulvar or labial pain; painful periods; abdominal pain; tailbone pain; pain with sitting; groin pain; frequent urinary tract infections; pain during bowel movements or constipation.
-Common yes, normal no. And also pain or difficulty with orgasm/persistent genital arousal disorder...
-PGAD.
+SG: Some signs might be having dyspareunia, which is pain during/after intercourse; vulvar or labial pain; painful periods; abdominal pain; tailbone pain; pain with sitting; groin pain; frequent urinary tract infections; or pain during bowel movements or constipation.
+These are all common, but shouldn’t be happening.
+And also pain or difficulty with orgasm/persistent genital arousal disorder, or PGAD, is a good reason to see a pelvic floor therapist.

 SG: It’s pretty much hypersexuality without sexual intention (with or without orgasm).
 A lot of women who have it experience multiple unstimulated orgasms, and they’re painful.

-SG: Lack of orgasm means the blood flow doesn’t get the chance to return, and if the blood flow does not return you are not getting rid of toxins.
+SG: Lack of orgasm means the blood flow doesn’t get the chance to return, and if the blood flow does not return, you are not getting rid of toxins.

 SG: Yes!
-They release feel-good hormones, help with sleep, fight congestion, helps with memory and cognitive function, improves relationships and helps with confidence.
+They release feel-good hormones, help with sleep, fight congestion, helps with memory and cognitive function, and can improves relationships and help with confidence.

 SG: We aren’t really sure yet.
 It’s still a developing area of research in the medical community.
 I’m hoping we get to learn more soon.